-(5) Represents the grant date fair value of time-vested RSU awards and Performance-Based RSU awards determined in accordance with ASC Topic 718.
+(5) Represents the grant date fair value of time-vested RSU awards, Performance-Based RSU awards and Mr. Kirby's premium-priced stock options, each determined in accordance with ASC Topic 718.

-For the time-vested RSUs that are settled in stock, the amount was calculated by multiplying the number of RSUs awarded by the closing price per share of Common Stock on the date of grant.
-The per share prices applicable for the awards set forth in the table are as follows: February 22, 2018-\$66.70 and August 21, 2018-\$85.66.
+For the time-vested RSUs that are settled in stock, the amount was calculated by multiplying the number of RSUs awarded by the closing price per share of Common Stock on the February 27, 2019 date of grant (\$87.60 per share).

-In accordance with the SEC disclosure rules, the aggregate grant date fair value of the Performance-Based RSUs has been determined based on the probable satisfaction of the performance condition for those awards at the date of grant.
-In accordance with ASC Topic 718, the grant date fair value of the relative pre-tax margin Performance-Based RSUs is zero because the satisfaction of the required performance condition was not deemed probable as of the grant date.
-For the Performance-Based RSUs, which are settled in cash, the grant date fair value is calculated based on the average closing price per share of Common Stock for the 20 trading days immediately preceding the date of grant.
-The applicable average per share prices for the awards set forth in the table are as follows: February 22, 2018-\$65.83 and August 21, 2018-\$81.48.
+In accordance with the SEC disclosure rules, the aggregate grant date fair value of the Performance-Based RSUs has been determined based on the probable satisfaction of the performance condition for those awards and the closing price per share of Common Stock on the February 27, 2019 date of grant (\$87.60 per share).
+In accordance with ASC Topic 718, the grant date fair value of the 2019 relative pre-tax margin Performance-Based RSUs is calculated based on the entry level of performance based on the probable satisfaction of the required performance condition as of the grant date.